Some posts contain compensated links. Please read this disclaimer for more info.

-Eastern Croatia is served by Osijek, the main city in Slavonia, which lies on the Danube halfway between Zagreb and Belgrade.
+Eastern Croatia is served by Osijek, the main city in Slavonia, which lies close to the Danube, halfway between Zagreb and Belgrade.

 Flights to Croatia may be booming in general, but Osijek is lagging behind.
 There was a lot of hope when Ryanair started a connection from London, which was supposed ot be all year.
 But the airline has since pulled out of Osijek, and today there are only a few flights.

 There is SO much potential.
 All you need to know about Osijek.

 Another Croatian airport success story in recent years is the island of Brač.
 The small airport almost closed down just three years ago, but new investment and a fresh strategy has transformed everything.